-PASSENGER WAR.
-Lively Cutting in Rate Between Chicago New York, July 25.-Railread officials here express considerable concern over the passenger rate war which is now in progress between Chicago and New York lines.
-Several of the roads al-ready have put into effect a rate of \$16 ready have put into effect a rate of \$16 first class from Chicago to New York.
+PASSENGER WAR Lively Cutting in Rate Between Chicago

+And New York.
+New York, July 25 .- Railroad officials here express considerable concern over the passenger rate war which is now in progress between Chicago and New York lines.
+Several of the roads al-rendy have put into effect a rate of \$16 first class from Chicago to New York.
 One of the longer routes is charging only \$14, and further reductions are threatened.
 The trouble originated in demands made by the Michigan Central for a differential.
-This demand was considered by three arbitration commissioners a short time ago and was allowed with certain limitations.
-The Erie and the Grand Trunk however, declined to accept the arbitration as declined to accept the arbitration as final.
-These two roads insisted that the Michigan Central had no right to claim a differential rate on through business in which the New York Central shared.
-The Erie Interests declare that they would not object to allowing a differential to the Michigan Central on its own lines, but beyond that point they will concede nothing.
-As a result of the decision of the arbitrators, the Michigan Central put in a differential rate of \$18\$ first class passenger fare from Chicago to New York.
+This demand was considered by three arbitration commissionera a short time ago and was al-lowed with certain limitations.
+The Eric and the Grand Trunk however, declined to accept the arbitration as final.
+These two roads insisted that the Michigan Central had no right to claim a differential rate on through business in which the New York Cen-tral shared.
+The Eric interests declare that they would not object to allowing a differential to the Michigan Central on its own lines, but beyond that point they will concede nothing.

+As a result of the decision of the arbitrators, the Michigan Central put in a differential rate of \$18 first class passenger fare from Chicago to New York.

 This reduction was promptly met by

-This reduction was promptly met by three other lines and it is intimated that a flat rate of \$10 may soon be given.
+three other lines and it is intimated

+that a flat rate of \$10 may soon be

 O. J. SMITH DEAD.
 One of First Members of O. R. C. Passes Away in Evanston.

 (Special to the "News.")
-Evanston, Wyo., July 25.-O. J. Smith, a pioneer of this section, and for many years a conductor on the Union Pacific railway, is dead at his home here.
+Evanston, Wyo., July 25.-O. J. Smith, a pioneer of this saction, and for many years a conductor on the Union Pacific rallway, is dead at his home here.
 Deceased was one of the first members of the Order of Railway Conductors in the United States.
-He was past 75 years of age.
+He was past 75 years of age;